New Zealand's clean, green image under scrutiny with dairy scare

 Fonterra expects the current contamination issue to be resolved within days.

-A protracted, major animal health incident, rather than a localized contamination issue, could wreak havoc on the New Zealand economy.
+A protracted, major animal health incident, rather than a localised contamination issue, could wreak havoc on the New Zealand economy.

 "We've got to wake up and look more closely at our green credentials, and work harder to create a pristine environment so consumers can get a product which matches the story," said a consultant to New Zealand companies operating in Asia.